rockstor/rockstor-doc/faq.rst

 ---------------------------------------------------------

 Rockstor development happens at a reasonably fast pace.
-At this time, we are only releasing production updates once a month or so.
+At this time, we are releasing production updates once a month or so.
 Rockstor should be updated directly from the web-ui when it indicates that an update is available.
 It's a simple process and takes couple of mouse clicks and a few minutes.